 - Subgroup gaps are calculated for IE partner school students to assess change over time and to report gap closures or the widening of gaps.

-The Power of Research-Validated Metrics to Drive School Advancement
+The Power of Research-Validated Metrics

 Project Accountability with Data Reporting

 Our Applied Research Center provides regular data reports to our school and district partners.
-We hold ourselves accountable to the district’s shared school advancement goals and we utilize our research-validated metrics to ensure you are on track to achieve success.
+We hold ourselves accountable to the district’s shared goals and we utilize our research-validated metrics to ensure you are on track to achieve success.

 Every month, our project leadership team meets with senior district leaders to report the progress of our work through an Executive Action Team process.
 We do this jointly with the school principals in our partnered schools.